corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node/operating/monitoring-and-logging/metering-collector.md

 The output object can also be serialised into `JSON` format by calling `serialize`.

-When you run Metering Collection Tool from the shell, the collected metering data is shown as output on the shell terminal, in `JSON` format.
+When you run metering collection tool from the shell, the collected metering data is shown as output on the shell terminal, in `JSON` format.
 The example below shows the output `JSON` on the shell terminal:

 ```bash
 {"totalCount":2,"version":1,"query":{"startDate":"2019-11-13T00:00:00Z","endDate":"2019-11-15T00:00:00Z","filter":{"filterBy":"NONE","values":[]},"pageNumber":1,"totalPages":1,"pageSize":10000},"entries":[{"signingId":{"type":"NODE_IDENTITY","accountId":null},"txType":"NORMAL","commands":["net.corda.finance.contracts.asset.Cash.Commands.Issue"],"count":1},{"signingId":{"type":"NODE_IDENTITY","accountId":null},"txType":"NORMAL","commands":["net.corda.finance.contracts.asset.Cash.Commands.Move"],"count":1}]}
 ```

-### Using `NodeMeteringCollectionFlow`
+### `NodeMeteringCollectionFlow`

+Use the `NodeMeteringCollectionFlow` flow to collect metering data from a node by connecting to it via RPC.
+This flow functions in the same manner as `MeteringCollectionFlow` and returns the same information, but this flow can be invoked via RPC rather than the node shell.

 You can use this flow to retrieve detailed metering data from the node the RPC client connects to.
 The flow is similar to the `MeteringCollectionFlow` flow, however it provides a simpler API that does not require data pagination.